Bounds on the Bondi Energy by a Flux of Curvature

 \section{Introduction}

 This paper deals with smooth null hypersurfaces extending to null infinity in a four-dimensional vacuum spacetime, $(M, \g)$.
 Our primary aim is to control the Bondi mass associated with such a hypersurface $\mc{N}$ by the $L^2$-norms of certain suitably weighted spacetime curvature components over $\mc{N}$.
-Furthermore, we control the rate of energy loss through $\mc{N}$, as well as the linear and angular momenta associated with $\mc{N}$, whenever these quantities are well-defined.
+Furthermore, we control the rate of energy loss through $\mc{N}$, as well as the linear momentum associated with $\mc{N}$.
 Our result applies when $\mc{N}$ is sufficiently close, at the above $L^2$-curvature level, to a standard shear-free outgoing null cone in a Schwarzschild exterior.

 Our result has two essential features.
 The first is the low regularity of our setting: we operate purely at the level of the (weighted) spacetime curvature lying in $L^2$ over $\mc{N}$, that is, at the same regularity as in \cite{kl_rod:bdc, kl_rod_szf:blc}.
 Thus, we inherit some of the same difficulties present in these works.
 The other feature is that our result depends only on the geometries of the null cone $\mc{N}$ and the sphere from which $\mc{N}$ emanates.
 In other words, we make no assumptions on the global structure of the ambient spacetime $(M, \g)$, besides that it is vacuum.
 In particular, we impose no conditions on the existence or the structure of a null infinity on the spacetime.